yansu-prog/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yan Su currently works as a doctoral student at the College of Communication, Washington State University.
-Su has two lines of research.
-His first line of research involves the effects of communication factors on political participation and public opinion formation; Su's second line of study pertains to network and intermedia agenda-setting using big data and social network analysis.
+I am a doctoral student in the College of Communication, Washington State University.
+I have two lines of research interest.
+My first line of interest involves the effects of communication factors on political participation and public opinion formation; My second line of study pertains to network (third-level) and intermedia agenda-setting effects using big data and social network analysis.